About the Rose Mathematics Department

 in the Rose Math Seminar and at

-student papers and presentations.
+conferences.
 In addition to encouraging students to

 engage in research and present their work in the seminar and at conferences,